List of Judge Dredd characters: Hershey

 Hershey's death was not as it seemed however and was in fact faked.
 Hershey believed she had been poisoned by her enemies and that a cure existed somewhere.
 She faked her death in order to retire and leave the city to hunt down the agents of former black ops chief Judge Smiley who she believed was responsible for her illness and held the cure.
-She teamed up with undercover Judge 'Dirty' Frank and during their first investigation she was seriously wounded losing an arm and leg.
+In her own series, written by Rob Williams and illustrated by Simon Fraser, she teamed up with undercover Judge 'Dirty' Frank and during their first investigation she was seriously wounded losing an arm and leg.
 But after receiving bionic replacements vowed to fight on.
+After completing her objectives she died in prog 2349 (September 2023).

 Janus

+First appearance: 2000 AD #842 (1993).
+Created by Grant Morrison and Carlos Ezquerra.

 Judge Judy Janus is a member of Psi Division, Justice Department's unit of judges with psionic powers.
 She is portrayed as a young and ditzy psychic (she is a precog and telepath).
 The character was created by Grant Morrison, Mark Millar and Carlos Ezquerra and first appeared in prog 842 in the story Inferno (1993).
 She later appeared in her own eponymous strip, Janus: Psi Division (1993–1997), and in Dave Stone's 1995 novel Wetworks.
 Despite not starring in any stories for decades since, she was shown to still be an active judge in prog 2250 (2021), and is now part of Psi Division's senior leadership the Council of Psis; her ditzy carefree attitude has not changed.

 Lamia

+First appearance: 2000 AD #1640 (2009).
+Created by Ian Edginton and Dave Taylor.

 Exorcist-Judge Miryam Lamia was killed in action and then returned from the dead in circumstances that have not been explained.
 This experience left her with the unwanted ability to see and speak with the ghosts of the dead, and bizarre patterned markings on her body.
 Although communicating with the dead initially helped her to solve cases, she became unable to cope with constantly seeing ghosts, as there were so many of them, and she became a recluse, spending most of her time secluded in a room which the dead could not enter.
 She first appeared in prog 1640.